 The Dayton Human Relations Council is able to offer services for those who have experienced specific instances of discrimination that challenged or hindered your ability to obtain housing, employment, public accommodations and credit transactions within the City of Dayton.
-However, we know there are many instances of discrimination which do not fall within our jurisdiction.
+However, we know there are many instances of discrimination or unfair treatment which do not fall within our jurisdiction.
 We have provided a list of resources which can aid in combating other forms of discrimination and discriminatory actions outside of our jurisdiction.

 Ohio Civil Rights Commission – The primary educator and enforcer of Ohio’s state-level anti-discrimination laws.